-Out dames The assessment Generic Learning outcomes for the award of Certificate of Higher Education: strategy is designed so that each of these outcomes is addressed by more On successful completion of 120 credits at Level 4, students will have demonstrated: than one module at Level 4. i) knowledge of a range of literary texts in different genres; ii) ability to formulate questions and carry out research into literary texts and their contexts using appropriate academic resources; iii) ability to apply different approaches to the analysis and discussion of literary texts; iv) ability to communicate the results of their work coherently; and will have had specific opportunities to display transferable skills relevant to employment related to the discipline.
-Generic Learning outcomes for the award of Diploma of Higher Education : The assessment strategy is designed so that each of these outcomes is addressed by more than one module over Levels 4 & 5.
-On successful completion of 240 credits, including 120 at Level 5, students will have demonstrated, in addition to the outcomes for a Certificate:
+Generic Learning outcomes for the award of Certificate of Higher Education:

+On successful completion of 120 credits at Level 4, students will have demonstrated:

+- i) knowledge of a range of literary texts in different genres; - ii) ability to formulate questions and carry out research into literary texts and their contexts using appropriate academic resources; - iii) ability to apply different approaches to the analysis and discussion of literary texts; - iv) ability to communicate the results of their work coherently; and will have had specific opportunities to display transferable skills relevant to employment related to the discipline.

+The assessment strategy is designed so that each of these outcomes is addressed by more than one module over Levels 4 & 5.